 Why did Christ have to suffer and die to pay this penalty?

 There are some Christians, notable ones such as Augustine and others, who felt Christ didn’t necessarily have to die to reconcile ourselves to God, but that it could have been done a myriad of other ways.
-So as I promise not go down the road of what is logically necessary, I think we need to ask ourselves how God could have truly shown us the damage of our sins AND His love for us if Christ hadn’t died on the cross?
-And I think this is where proponents of non-penal substitution theories would really have to do some reaching.
+So as I promise not go down the road of what is logically necessary, I think we need to ask ourselves how God could have truly shown us the damage and His hatred of sin, AND His love for us if Christ hadn’t died on the cross?
+I think this is where proponents of non-penal substitution theories would really have to do some reaching.
 We are talking about all of humanity’s offenses here, some of which in our own jurisprudence we call for the death of the guilty party.
-How could reconiciliation for all of this have really been made any other way?
+How could reconciliation for all of this have really been made any other way?
 Yet, as mentioned above, even more difficult is the Bible provides such strong evidence that this is exactly why Jesus came.

 So while someone’s death for our sins may not seem palatable or possible for the large majority of our 21st century world, it does seem likely and very plausible from the evidence we’ve just provided on God’s justice, hatred of sin, and infinite love that Jesus Christ did exactly that.